-Join us during Mobility Week for a statewide roundtable discussion focusing on COVID-19 impacts on commuting and Florida’s transition back to the workplace.
-The roundtable discussion will include COVID-19 related workforce impacts to employee commuting and the potential continuation of positive commuter trends post-pandemic, telework as a critical component, work productivity.
-We’ll also discuss the impacts on recruitment, retention, and resiliency practices and lessons learned in case of future pandemics and natural disasters.
+On Wednesday, November 4, 2020, during Mobility Week, BWC facilitated a statewide roundtable discussion focusing on COVID-19 impacts on commuting and Florida’s transition back to the workplace.
+The roundtable discussion included COVID-19 related workforce impacts to employee commuting and the potential continuation of positive commuter trends post-pandemic, telework as a critical component, work productivity.
+The discussion also included the impacts on recruitment, retention, and resiliency practices and lessons learned in case of future pandemics and natural disasters.

-This employer panel is taking place during the Florida Department of Transportation’s Mobility Week, a statewide celebration of making smart, efficient, and safe transportation choices.
+This employer panel took place during the Florida Department of Transportation’s Mobility Week, a statewide celebration of making smart, efficient, and safe transportation choices.
 Learn more at www.MobilityWeekFL.com.

 LK Nandam, Secretary, Florida Department of Transportation District One